When I first opened Lightroom, I was completely overwhelmed by all the sliders, modules, functions and everything else it has to offer.

 Second, local adjustments tend to use a lot of computer resources.
 That means that they can slow down your computer a little if it’s not running a particularly speedy set of specs.

-Saving the local adjustments for last can avoid some of the headache that comes along with a slow computer.
+Saving the local adjustments for last can avoid some of the headaches that comes along with a slow computer.
 Lightroom is doing better lately in the speed department and I would anticipate more improvements down the road, but for now, little things like this are important to keep in mind.

 10. Dodge and Burn

-Like color grading, using a brush for dodging and burning can take an image from a snapshot to professional looking almost immediately.
+Like color grading, using a brush for dodging and burning can take an image from a snapshot to professional-looking almost immediately.

 In fact, I would argue that simple dodging (lightening) and burning (darkening) specific portions of the image can give you the biggest improvement in an image for the small amount of time you need to spend on it.

-Dodging and burning can be an entire course all on it’s own so let’s cover a few generalities.
+Dodging and burning can be an entire course all on its own so let’s cover a few generalities.

 Use dodging to bring attention to areas of the image that you want the viewer to focus on (such as the eyes of a person).